uwdata/mosaic/docs/api/sql/queries.md

-# Query
+# Queries

 SQL query builders.
+These utilities build structured representations of queries that are easier to create, manipulate, and analyze.

-For example, a basic groupby aggregation query:
+For example, here is a basic group-by aggregation query that counts the number of records and adds up values by category:

 ``` js
 import { Query, count, gt, sum } from "@uwdata/mosaic-sql";